Colette: Early life

 Sidonie-Gabrielle Colette was born on 28 January 1873 in the village of Saint-Sauveur-en-Puisaye in the department of Yonne, Burgundy.

 Her father, Captain Jules-Joseph Colette (1829–1905), was a war hero.
 He was a Zouave of the Saint-Cyr military school, who had lost a leg at Melegnano in the Second Italian War of Independence.
 He was awarded a post as tax collector in the village of Saint-Sauveur-en-Puisaye where his children were born.
-His wife, Adèle Eugénie Sidonie, née Landoy (1835–1912) was nicknamed Sido.
+Her mother, Adèle Eugénie Sidonie, née Landoy (1835–1912) was nicknamed Sido.
 Colette's great-grandfather, Robert Landois, was a wealthy Martinican mulatto, who settled in Charleville in 1787.
 In an arranged first marriage to Jules Robineau Duclos, Colette's mother had two children: Juliette (1860-1908) and Achille (1863-1913).
-After she remarried Captain Colette, she had two other children: Leopold (1866-1940) and Sidonie-Gabrielle.
+She later married Captain Colette and had two further children: Leopold (1866-1940) and Sidonie-Gabrielle.
 Colette attended a public school from the ages of 6 to 17.
 The family was initially well off, but poor financial management substantially reduced their income.